darrenks/nibbles/docs/tutorial_basics.md

 $EndSolution

 ## Functions
 There were a couple things in that table we haven't seen yet, functions and args.
-For example `.` (map's) second argument is a function and the first is the list it will map over.
+For example map's (`.`) second argument is a function and the first is the list it will map over.

 Functions do not require any syntax, some ops take a function argument and automatically treat that operand as a function.
 Any expression can be treated as a function, for example if `+1 2` is to be treated as a function with 1 argument, then it is simply a function which ignores its argument and returns 3!